Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/training_tricks.rst

 .. warning::

     For the moment, this feature only works with models having a single optimizer.
-    LR Finder support for DDP and any of its variations is not implemented yet.
-It is coming soon.

 Using Lightning's built-in LR finder